Inclusive Education - Programs, Admission & Delivery Policies

 Tier 2: Targeted Interventions

 Tier 2 students comprise approximately 5-15 percent of the student population.
 They are typically in one of two categories.

 LS students are struggling to minimally meet or are not meeting expectations.
-They have been referred to LS using the LS Referral Form and their teachers are receiving regular LS consultation through the LSC on how to help these students and families.
+They have been referred to LS and their teachers are receiving regular LS consultations through the Inclusive Education coordinator on how to help these students and families.

-These are non-designated students who have adaptations in place in the Student Learning Plan (SLP) Adaptions Box.
+These are non-designated students who have adaptations in place in the Educational Supports module.
 For students requiring significant support, an Individual Education Plan (IEP) may be considered along with diagnostic assessment; these students are expected to have regular or adapted courses.

 If needed, students may receive a small subsidy for therapy or investigative assessment (e.g. Speech and Language Pathologist (SLP) assessment for speech impediment, psycho-educational testing for programming direction, etc.).